-- Click anywhere in the region to create a new control point, and connect it to the points on either side. - · Click a control point to grab it and move it. - Shift+right-click on a control point to delete it. - Click a line to move the gain points on either side of the line. - Right-click on a control point to Edit or Delete it.
+- · Click anywhere in the region to start drawing a freeform automation curve - · Click a control point to grab it and move it. - · Shift+right-click on a control point to delete it. - Click a line to move the gain points on either side of the line. - · Right-click on a control point to Edit or Delete it.